DeltaMod/FFAST-MPEG/README.md

 **Currently doing**
   * Implementnig Video to Gif conversion.
 Since we need to create a palette before we create the gif, this is a two step operation.
 Thus, I will need to figure out how to check if a subprocess has completed before moving onto the next step.

+  **I was unable to find a good method to intercept the CMD output, since using H.communicate() will kill the command.
+Thus, I will instead have python intercept when the program automatically names the "OUTPUT", and see if it matches a file.
+If it does, the user will be given the option to either manually rename the file, overwrite the current one or stop the process.**

 **Planned Features**

  * Single Video Operations